sky lagoon entrance

 • The lagoon makes the perfect activity to do on your last night in Iceland

-Is Sky Lagoon Worth it?
+Is Sky Lagoon Iceland Worth it?

 100% yes!!
-Sky Lagoon was one of the most relaxing and memorable experiences of our entire Iceland trip.
+Sky Lagoon Iceland was one of the most relaxing and memorable experiences of our entire Iceland trip.
 From the dramatic ocean views to the warm geothermal waters, everything about this spa felt thoughtfully designed and rooted in Icelandic traditions.
 Whether you’re ending a day of adventure or simply looking to slow down and soak it all in, Sky Lagoon offers the perfect balance of luxury and nature.
 Sky Lagoon is perfect for couples, a girl’s trip, family trip or even a solo experience.